ceccoemi/yasa/report/report.md

 If the project you're interested in isn't already on LGTM, simply log in and [add it](https://lgtm.com/help/lgtm/adding-projects)  directly from your Project lists page.
 In this way you enable automated code review for your project's pull requests.

 ### CodeCov
-[Codecov](https://codecov.io/) provides an online tool to visualize automatically code coverage report(s) easly.
+[Codecov](https://codecov.io/) provides an online tool to visualize automatically code coverage report(s) easily.
 Codecov delivers or "injects" coverage metrics directly into the modern workflow to promote more code coverage, especially in pull requests where new features and bug fixes commonly occur.

 We use CodeCov following these simple steps: